harm2305/embsys-330-sp25-final-project-harm2305/documentation/problem_defintion.md

 # Problem Statement
 As everyday users, we have many devices around us ranging all sorts of sizes.
 From Amazon Echo devices to phones to wearables.
 The average person can own upwards of 3 bluetooth devices that they use in their daily lives.
 The question then becomes, how many bluetooth devices are around a user on average?
+There is a serious implication of privacy and security here.

 # Hardware Used
 - SPBTLE-RF Bluetooth module